-- 1. Make sure there is no network activity by consult or check with the network administrator, or through the management interface of the switch/converter (if available) to disable the port in advance. - 2.
+- 1. Make sure there is no network activity.
+Use the management interface of the switch to disable the port in advance. - 2.
 Remove the Fiber Optic Cable gently. - 3.
-Turn the handle of the MGB module to horizontal. - 4.
-Pull out the module gently through the handle.
+Turn the handle of the MGB module to the horizontal position. - 4.
+Pull out the module gently the handle.